-As at December 31, 2019, the Company has cash balances which are interest bearing.
+As at March 31, 2020, the Company has cash and cash equivalents balances which are interest bearing.
 Interest income is not significant to the Company's projected operational budget and related interest rate fluctuations are not significant to the Company's risk assessment.